NUSTEM-UK/IoTrees/readme.md

 This code drives coloured lights from a Twitter stream.
 It's a ghastly hack, but in initial testing it mostly works.
 It's also our first Python code, so, you know, be gentle.

+## Project Story

+You can [read up on the project in detail at the Think Physics website](http://thinkphysics.org/activity/internet-of-trees/ "Internet of Trees | ThinkPhysics").
+The following is more of a developers/hackers guide for anyone wishing to replicate the tree, or something like it.

 ## Hardware

 To replicate Think Physics' IoTree, you'll need: